DHCP Configuration

 Subnet configuration, see Subnet Configuration.

-Specifies whether or not this DHCP server is authoritative globally.
+Specifies whether this DHCP server is authoritative globally.

 When not set as authoritative, clients may not trust leases from this server unless no other servers respond to requests, which may cause significant delays for clients obtaining addresses after switching subnets.